 Board members Lorrie Shannon, Dick Sebastian and Debbie Ritzinger voted against the motions raised and seconded by Gorbach and board member Bill Santos.

 In previous meetings, Shannon and Sebastian expressed concern over how an alteration could impact the gym's revenue stream after Bill Lohan -- the city's parks and recreation superintendent -- said it could create a yearly $49,000 shortfall.

 The second motion arose after Colavecchio publicly addressed the board and asked it to reconsider, saying the Nat had $100,000 in savings that it could use to absorb any losses over the next two years.

 Roughly 80 people were in attendance, with the crowd pretty evenly split on each side of the issue.

-The matter was first broached by former Cuyahoga Falls resident Shane May when he and his husband, Coty May, were told by Natatorium staff in January that they could not receive the spousal discount because their Washington D.C.-based marriage wasn't recognized by the Ohio Constitution.
+The matter was first broached by when he and his husband, Coty May, were told by Natatorium staff in January that they could not receive the spousal discount because their Washington D.C.-based marriage wasn't recognized by the Ohio Constitution.